Tag Archives: Action

 He offers the enormous sum of 1 million dollars to the person who can “bring him the head of Alfredo Garcia”.

-From this point, the action centers mostly on Bennie, a retired military officer who is intrigued by the bounty up for grabs.
+From this point, the action centers mostly on Bennie, a retired military officer intrigued by the bounty on offer.

 I have a tough time taking the film too seriously as much as I enjoyed it- it seems an action farce and, without giving too much away, the scenes involving the carrying of a severed head, arguably the lead character, are as much comical as ghastly.

-The illustrious lighting is a major focal point, especially during the outdoor scenes and specifically the nighttime desert scenes when Elita is almost raped by two bikers.
+The illustrious lighting is a major focal point, especially during the outdoor scenes and specifically the nighttime desert scenes, when two bikers almost rape Elita.
 The moonlight radiates onscreen.

-The character of Elita is a fascinating one for me.
-On the one hand, she is an aging prostitute madly in love with Bennie and intrigued by a life with him living off their spoils.
+Elita’s character is a fascinating to me.
+On the one hand, she is an aging prostitute madly in love with Bennie and intrigued by a life with him, living off their spoils.
 However, she almost enjoys the sexual experience with one of the bikers, played wonderfully by Kris Kristofferson, despite being roughed up by him.

-Peckinpah women are traditionally not treated well, but Elita borders on the exception.
+Peckinpah women are traditionally not treated well, but Elita is an exception.

-Daring and pure genius, the film contains a dark tone but does not take itself too seriously by going for any sort of melodrama or being overwrought.
+Daring and pure genius, the film has a dark tone but does not take itself too seriously, avoiding melodrama or overwroughtness.

 It is only a film and has fun with that fact.
 It tries to be nothing more and embraces being bizarre.

-Bring Me the Head of Alfredo Garcia has evolved into a cult classic after having flopped commercially and critically in 1974.
+Bring Me the Head of Alfredo Garcia has evolved into a cult classic after flopping commercially and critically in 1974.

 How wonderful when a gem is rediscovered and laden with influence, in this case as much stylistically as otherwise.